North Carolina Association of Cooperative Extension Specialists – BYLAWS

 - Recognition and Awards: The Recognition and Awards Committee shall be responsible for planning and executing recognition and awards on behalf of the association.
 This committee is also empowered to consider and recommend nominations for other state and national extension awards.

-- Professional Improvement and Affairs: The Professional Improvement and Affairs Committee shall remain alert to matters of current or potential professional interest to members; shall be alert to and inform specialists of educational opportunities available to them; shall encourage high professional standards; and, shall encourage involvement in all departmental activities.
+- Professional Development: The Professional Development Committee shall remain alert to matters of current or potential professional interest to members; shall be alert to and inform specialists of educational opportunities available to them; shall encourage high professional standards; and, shall encourage involvement in all departmental activities.
 The committee shall also recommend association action when appropriate and necessary.

 - Bylaws and Audit: The Bylaws and Audit Committee shall review bylaws of the association and recommend changes as needed.
 It shall, prior to the annual meeting, audit the financial records of the association and report its findings to the membership at the annual meeting.
 The committee should provide a procedural timeline document for the incoming chair for each year.